 Healthy Homes and what you need to know

-The next Healthy Homes hurdle is fast approaching and the final deadline is just 12 months away – it’s time we ensure you are compliant and are ready for the changes.
+The next Healthy Homes deadline is here as of 1st July 2021 – it’s time we ensure you are compliant and are ready for the changes.

 First things first, here are the key compliance dates;

 1 December 2020 – all new tenancy agreements need to include a statement of compliance (a Healthy Homes assessment).

 1 July 2021 – all rental properties must comply with the Healthy Homes standards within 90 days of a new tenancy agreement.

 1 July 2024 – all rental properties must fully comply with the Healthy Homes standards.

 We have three assessment options for our owners; self-assessment, a low-cost provider with a maintenance arm and an assessment from an impartial provider who specialises in Healthy Homes reports.